-Individuals and teams compete from 50 meters up to ultra distance in outdoor, wilderness, stadium, urban, beach and indoor venues.
+Individuals and teams compete from 25 meters up to ultra distance in wilderness, stadium, urban, beach and indoor venues.

-Ninja OCR races are events where individuals and teams compete on Ninja Warrior style obstacles.
-Competitions are held on courses between 50 and 200m long with 6 to 16 obstacles, as head-to-head races or timed competitions.
+Ninja races are events where individuals and teams compete on Ninja Warrior style obstacles.
+Competitions are held on courses between 25 m and 200 m long with 4 or more Ninja Warrior obstacles, as head-to-head races or timed competitions.

 Events have been popularized by the American Ninja Warrior, Ultimate Beastmaster and Sasuke television show competitions in 148 countries.
 A billion people worldwide follow these shows.
 The official international League of Ninja OCR is the Ultimate Ninja Athlete Association.

-Track OCRs are sprint to middle distance competitions from 50 meters and up.
+Track OCRs are sprint to middle distance competitions from 25 meters and up.
 Individual and mixed relay events can be time trials (one person at a time), or have 2 to 24 people or more on the start line.
-The 100 m and 400 m events have established world records and have been held in Games recognised by the International Olympic Committee.
+The 100 m (10 OCR obstacles) and 400 m (12 OCR obstacles) events have established world records and have been held in Games recognised by the International Olympic Committee.

 Track OCR is held on athletic tracks, stadiums, streets or other flat areas.
 Events in popular culture include the Million Dollar Mile competition show on CBS television network in the United States.

 Beach OCRs are mass participation events that take advantage of the sand, sunshine and water of beach environments.
 Formats include individual, mixed team and relay races.

-Set Time OCRs are 4, 8 , 12 or 24 hours mass participation events with men, women and team competitions.
-Competitors complete as many 5 km to 5 mile laps as they can in the time allowed.
+Set Time OCRs are typically 4, 8 , 12 or 24 hours mass participation events with men, women and team competitions.
+Competitors complete as many laps as they can in the time allowed.
 Laps vary up to about 10 km long.

 World's Toughest Mudder is the best known set time OCR, with individuals and teams covering as much distance as possible in 24 hours.
-Spartan Ultra World Championships is a 24 hour loop course held in Iceland
+The Spartan Ultra World Championships is an annual event held over 50 kilometres.